Provision Control Components

-• Overlay/VA name
+• Fabric and VA name

-• Cisco SD-WAN Manager IP/FQDN
+• Cisco SD-WAN Manager IP address or FQDN

 • IP address

-Cloud-hosted SD-WAN Control Components: Interfaces
+Cloud-hosted SD-WAN Control Component interfaces

 Network interface allocation and configuration for SD-WAN Control Components